ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 Dereferencing once yields a `Box<TraceUnit>`, and dereferencing a second time yields a `TraceUnit`.
 The we must borrow it again, mutably, because the function expects a reference.
 That is what `&mut **` is for.
-It works, but it feels awkward.
+It makes sense, but it feels awkward.

 Synchronisation
 ---------------